collective/wildcard.fixpersistentutilities/README.txt

 Do not include this product as part of your normal set of products.
 Only install this product on debug zope clients.

-Also, to actually fix a product, you need to actually have the product installed while removing it.
+This product should allow you to remove things from products that are no longer installed on the system; although, if you experience problems removing things, make sure to add those eggs to the system again.